Reggie Love

-Reginald L. Love (born April 29, 1981) is an American personal aide, former college basketball player, and media editor.
-Love served as the special assistant and personal aide, commonly referred to as body man, to U.S. President Barack Obama.
-Love left this position around the end of 2011 to complete his Master of Business Administration degree at the University of Pennsylvania's Wharton School.
+Reginald L. Love (born April 29, 1981) is an American media editor, former college football and basketball player, and former presidential personal aide.
+Love served as the special assistant and personal aide, commonly referred to as body man, to U.S. President Barack Obama from 2009 to 2011.
 In July 2015, Vice Media announced that Love would become an editor-at-large for its sports site, Vice Sports.

-Education
+Early life

 Love attended high school at Providence Day School in Charlotte, North Carolina.

 He graduated with a degree in political science and public policy from Duke University.
-While at Duke, he was a two-sport athlete, playing both football and basketball.
+While at Duke, he was a two-sport athlete, playing football and basketball.
 He played wide receiver for the Duke Blue Devils football team on a football scholarship.

 Love also played forward for the Duke Blue Devils basketball team.
 He was a walk-on as a freshman, and later became team captain as a senior.
 He played on the 2001 team that won the NCAA national championship.

 Career

-Obama Administration
+Obama administration

 Love applied for an internship on Capitol Hill in 2006.
 He was interviewed by Robert Gibbs, Obama's communications director, for a position in Obama's Senate office.
-He was hired with the title of Deputy Political Director.
+He eventually rose to become deputy political director on Obama's Senate campaign side.
 He became Obama's personal assistant in 2007, during the 2008 presidential campaign.

 As Obama's aide, his job was to anticipate any and all of Obama's needs.
 In reference to the myriad support duties Love performed, Obama referred to Love as his "iReggie", a play on Apple's iPad, humorously stating that "I have an iReggie, who has my books, my newspapers, my music all in one place".
 Love and Obama played basketball every day there was a primary during the 2008 presidential election, and they played regularly in the following years, always on the same side.
-Love and Obama's friends organised a game of basketball on the White House basketball court to celebrate Obama's 50th birthday.
+Love and Obama's friends organized a game of basketball on the White House basketball court to celebrate Obama's 50th birthday.
 The game featured the NBA players Shane Battier, LeBron James, Magic Johnson, Maya Moore, Alonzo Mourning, Joakim Noah, Chris Paul and Derrick Rose in addition to Obama's friends from high school.
 Kobe Bryant and Bill Russell were spectators.
 Obama has described Love as his "little brother."